leeexing/Time-2016.11.30/README.md

 1. javascript
 2. css3
-3. project
+3. vue
+4. react
+5. python/flask

 there are the modules in this repository.

 ## Why

-sometimes I will worry about my css is not master very well. so, I need spend some time to review it.
+first, sometimes I will worry about my css is not master very well. so, I need spend some time to review it.

-also, I need learn some new characters of js and new frames
+second, learning is interesting. so, I need learn some new characters of js and new frames.

+third, learning is endless.